vsch/flexmark-java/README.md

 - Enhance `HtmlWriter` to make it easier to generate indented html and eliminate the need to implement attribute map and boiler plate render children method in custom node renderers.

-- Add `BlockPreProcessor` interface to allow customizing of block processing of paragraph blocks on closing.
+- Add `ParagraphPreProcessor` interface to allow customizing of block processing of paragraph blocks on closing.
 Effectively, the mechanism of removing reference definitions from the start of the paragraph was generalized to be usable by any block and extensible.